How to find a coworking space that feels like a second home

 Many coworking spaces have flexible desk space for this purpose, and will gladly let you spend a day with them if it’ll convince you to join their community.
 If a freebie isn’t available, you can always offer to pay for your desk for the day – if you discover a deal breaker that wasn’t apparent during your initial visit, it’ll be money well spent.

 This one’s for the more ambitious among you, but hear me out… if a suitable coworking space doesn’t exist in your area, you might want to consider starting your own.

 Rabble Studio founder Dan Spain knew that the creative coworking space he was looking for didn’t exist in Cardiff, so he decided to open one.
 Visiting the likes of Duke Studios in Leeds and Friends Work Here in New York inspired him to create a space specifically targeted at creative freelancers and entrepreneurs in Cardiff – people like him, who were fed up with working from home and wanted to collaborate on cool projects with likeminded people.

-“The space reflects its values,” Dan told me in an interview for Funded By Fun.
+“The space reflects its values,” explains Dan.
 “We use furniture from Opendesk, as they promote sharing and collaboration.
 We also have artwork from studio members and local independent illustrators adorning the walls.
 We want to support the local creative community as much as we can!”